Python Package

 cd repos

-pip install .System requirements: bash, git, curl, and jq must be available on your PATH.
-On Windows, use Git for Windows or WSL.
+pip install .System requirements: repos and git must be available on your PATH.

 End-to-End Workflow